lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 ## Dissecting the relative importance of gene tree estimation error, ILS, and gene flow

 All of the three above mentioned factors can generate gene tree variations.
 Using a regression model, their relative contribution to the overall gene tree variation can be estimated.

+We will use the regression method implemented in the R package [relaimpo](https://cran.r-project.org/web/packages/relaimpo/relaimpo.pdf) to assess relative importance in linear models.

+The input is a matrix of dependent variable (gene tree variation) and three independent variable (gene tree error, ILS, and gene flow) across all internal nodes.
+Each row corresponds to these values for one internal node.
+The more internal nodes you have, the more powerful the regression analysis is.
+It is advised that there should be at least 10 observations per variable, so we ideally want at least 30 internal nodes.

+<b>Iutput:</b>

+1. The dependent variable — Gene tree variation

+It quantifies gene tree topological variation across the tree.
+I found the easiest way to calculate this value is to use bootstrap gene trees to estimate gene concordance factor (gCF) in IQTREE.
+For exampled, if you have 20 genes, you will have 20 x 100 bootstrap gene trees assuming you conducted 100 replicates.
+You can combine these 2000 gene trees into one file and calculate gCF in IQTREE.